Broad Appeal Specialty Housing (BASH)

 BASH can be built for the same price as or even less than typical housing complexes.

-First, because BASH does not rely on only the General Market for tenants, it does not need expensive features such as swimming pools to compete for the segment of that market that values such amenities.
-The amount saved from not building or maintaining such common features—which are often underutilized—can partially or even completely offset the cost in specialty features that will set the property apart.
+First, because BASH does not rely on only the General Market for residents, it does not need expensive features such as swimming pools to compete for the segment of that market that values such amenities.
+The amount saved from not building or maintaining such common features—which are often underutilized—can completely offset the cost in specialty features that will set the property apart.

 Even more impactful, however, is the fact that to the Specialty Market, the right features are valued more than extra square footage, which means that BASH can make smaller homes appealing and viable in a market that would otherwise not support it.
 This approach limits the appeal to the General Market, but in an area with sufficient demand from the Specialty Market, this can have the largest impact of all on profitability by reducing land and building costs while allowing more units to be built.